 In 2001, my dad passed away very suddenly.
 It was a very difficult time in my life.
 While trying to overcome my depression, the doctor that was helping me asked what made him happy.
 Puppetry was my answer!
 A short documentary film was made about this, CLICK HERE TO WATCH

 Listening to my heart, I joined the Cincinnati Area Puppetry Guild and Puppeteers of America to meet other puppeteers.
 I also began reading books about building puppets and watching videos to learn as much as I could.
-A few years later, our children were born.
 When my daughter was in preschool, she proudly shared that her daddy was a puppeteer.
 This lead to an invitation to perform for the students.
 My ten-minute puppet show impressed the teacher.
 She suggested that I should follow my passion.

 I feel that puppetry allows me a very open creative outlet.
 It gives me the freedom to write, build, compose, and perform my original stories and songs.
 My early shows were performed at farmers markets, a coffee house, and several non-profit organizations.
 Eventually, this hobby became a part-time job that grew to my professional touring puppet company, Wump Mucket Puppets LLC.

 More biographical info

 I am a native of Boston, Massachusetts, and grew up in the town of Andover.
-I now live with my wife Lara and our daughter and son in Cincinnati, Ohio.
-In addition to puppetry, my interests include reading science fiction and fantasy novels, eating homemade popcorn, listening to jazz and New Wave rock music, watching classic cartoons and Doctor Who on TV, and taking morning walks.
+I have called Cincinnati, Ohio my home since the early 1990s.
+In addition to puppetry, my interests include reading science fiction and fantasy novels, eating homemade popcorn, listening to jazz and New Wave rock music, watching classic Doctor Who on TV, and walking in the woods.
 I am definitely a “cat person”.